Sendouc/sendou.ink/CONTRIBUTING.md

 - Tell me how I can test it and include unit / E2E tests if possible.

-I try to review any pull requests without delay.
-Note that since this is my personal project I have some opinions on how the code should look.
-Due to this I might make some nitpicky adjustments directly to your contribution or point out even relatively minor issues in the code review.

 ## Help

 If you need help with anything related to contributing we have [a Discord server](https://discord.gg/sendou).
 Especially the "development" channel is meant for this.